Tiramisioux/cinemate/README.md

 For hardware control of camera settings and recording, see below.

-### Some words of caution when powering both the Pi and an external monitor.
+### Some words of caution when powering both the Pi and an external monitor

 According to discussions in the DSLR community it seems that you can get in a situation when you have HDMI connected and power to the camera but not to the monitor.
 When connecting the monitor to a power source there is apparently a risk that for a millisecond you have power to the monitor but no ground.
 Then the ground will be through the HDMI cable, burning everything in its way.